MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 **Microsoft may remove your app without prior notice (other than to inform you of that action) when:**

 * Microsoft receives a takedown notice for your app alleging copyright or trademark infringement.
-* Your app appears to be unmaintained or abandoned and unused and there's no response from you on our reach outs.
+* Your app appears to be unmaintained or abandoned and unused, and there's no response from you on Microsoft's reach outs.

 ## Discontinuing your published app